Achieving the Uniform Rate Region of General Multiple Access Channels by Polar Coding: Concluding Remarks

+In this paper, we considered the problem of designing polar codes for transmission over general $m$-user multiple access channels.
+The key observation behind our work is to view the polar transformations for the $m$-users across the multiple access channel as a unified MAC polar transformation.
+We showed that the MAC polar transformation of length $N$ with a certain decoding order can be split into $mL$ single user polar transformations, built upon a MAC polarization base of length $L$.
+We also proved that the covering radius of the dominant face is upper bounded by $\frac{(m-1)\sqrt{m}}{L}$.
+Therefore, by letting $L$ to grow large, we are able to achieve the entire uniform rate region with the constructed MAC polar code.
+Moreover, our construction allows low complexity multi-user successive cancellation decoding with an asymptotic decoding complexity of $O(N \log N)$, similar to that of single-user polar decoding.

+From a theoretical point of view, the solution for achieving the uniform rate region with MAC polar coding presented in this paper has the advantage of being useful for other multi-user communication set-ups.
+In particular, it can be used as an alternative building block for polar coding scheme of \cite{WS} to achieve the Han-Kobayashi inner bound for the interference networks.

-Since the individual codes for each of the users can be regarded as single-user polar codes, all the existing methods for improving the performance of single-user polar codes can be applied on top of our proposed MAC-polar codes.
-For instance, the individual polar codes can be made systematic as suggested by Arikan \cite{Arikan4} in order to improve the bit error rate.
+Since each user's code can be regarded as single user polar code, existing methods for improving the performance of single user polar codes can be applied on top of our proposed MAC polar codes.
+For instance, the individual polar codes can be concatenated with other block codes \cite{RS-polar} or can be made systematic \cite{Arikan4}.
+Furthermore, the MAC polar code construction can also be modified by relaxing the polarization of certain bit-channels as proposed in \cite{ElKh1503:Relaxed} to reduce both the encoding and decoding latencies and computational complexities.
+List decoding of polar codes \cite{TV} can aslo be used to boost the finite-length performance.

-A direction for future work is to extend the proposed construction to $m$-user multiple access channel.
-This is not very straightforward as the dominant face of the uniform rate region is a polygon in an $m-1$-dimensional plane in the $m$-dimensional space.
-Then the permutation on the decoding order must be changed in such a way that all the points on the dominant face can be approached with small enough resolution.